AdamikHQ/adamik-tutorial/README.md

 - **start** - Launches an interactive flow to explore blockchain networks
 - **getChains** - Shows the complete list of chains supported by Adamik API
 - **chain** - Shows detailed information about a specific chain
+- **prepare-tx** - Prepare an unsigned transaction
+- **sign-tx** - Sign a prepared transaction
+- **broadcast-tx** - Broadcast a signed transaction to the network
 - **clear** - Clears the terminal

+## Guided Flow

+The application provides a guided workflow that takes you through the process of:

+1. Starting the application with `start`
+2. Selecting a blockchain network (e.g., `optimism`, `tron`, etc.)
+3. Preparing a transaction with `prepare-tx`
+4. Signing the transaction with `sign-tx`
+5. Broadcasting the transaction with `broadcast-tx`

 ## Getting Started